nickeblewis/nicklewis-net-8/web/content/code/index.md

 I used to work with .NET but haven't used it in a number of years since front-end work has distracted me from my old path, which was predominantly .NET.
 Will I get back into it?
 I am not certain at this stage.

 # JavaScript
-The language i work with the most often and typically through Node, React and Vue.
+The language i work with the most often and typically through Angular, Node, React and Vue.
 Vue and Laravel work well together as a complete stack.
 You could also use Node as a back-end or any other RESTful API out there.
+QUite often you will come across .NET and Angular in conjunction with eachother.

 # Python
 A new one on me to be honest but I am going to learn it in 2020 and write about it on this website.
 I know that Python can be fun and that we could do funky stuff with it such as fly drones!